DuroMax XP13000HX - 10500/13000W Dual Fuel Generator With Electric Start

 Features

-As for its security measures, the device features an automatic low oil shut-off and an overload protection (circuit breaker), letting you use it with a peace of mind.
+From a security point of view, the generator is equipped with an automatic low oil shut-off and an overload protection (circuit breaker), giving you a peace of mind during use.

 The XP13000HX also benefits from DuroMax’s CO Alert carbon monoxide shutdown.
 If CO levels become unsafe or rapidly increase, the generator will automatically shut down, an indicator will light red, and the engine will not restart for 5 minutes.